Beyond Expected Return: Accounting for Policy Reproducibility when Evaluating Reinforcement Learning Algorithms: Background

-Prior work in this setting focus on the issue of bias and early commitment \cite{fox2015taming, hasselt2010double, azar2011speedy}, where policies encountering lucky states early in learning spent lot of effort later unlearning biased estimates.
+Prior works in this setting focus on the issue of bias and early commitment \cite{fox2015taming, hasselt2010double, azar2011speedy}, where policies encountering lucky states early in learning spent lots of effort later unlearning biased estimates.

-\subsubsection{Random initialisation}
+\subsubsection{Random Initialisation}

 Most environments in RL literature have random initialisation \cite{tassa2018deepmind} (Fig.~\ref{fig:uncertainty}.2):

 Unlike the previous one, this noise does not impact the learning capabilities of RL algorithms.
 On the contrary, it often proves useful by enhancing exploration.